-7.3 CURRENT DROUGHT PREPARATIONS AND RESPONSE
+7.2 CURRENT DROUGHT PREPARATIONS AND RESPONSE

-As mandated by 31 TAC 357.42(a)&(b), this section of the Plan summarizes and assesses all preparations and drought contingency plans (DCPs) that have been adopted by municipalities and GCDs within the Plateau Region.
-The summary includes specific triggers used to determine the onset of each defined drought stage and the associated response actions developed by local entities to decrease water demand during the drought stage.
+As mandated by 31 TAC 357.42(a)&(b), this section of the RWP-Plan summarizes and assesses all preparations and drought contingency plans (DCPs) that have been adopted by municipalities and GCDs within the Plateau Region.
+The summary includes what specific triggers are used to determine the onset of each defined drought stage and the associated response actions that have been developed by local entities to decrease water demand during the particular drought stage.